 The greatest proportion of both the urban and rural tree population is privately owned.
-Therefore, this part of the strategy sets out our approach to the protection of privately owned trees in the area.
+Therefore this part of the strategy sets out our approach to the protection of privately owned trees in the area.

 As the Local Planning Authority, we have a statutory duty to take steps to protect trees that we believe make an important contribution to the amenity of the areas.
-The quality of private tree care is very variable and ranges from owners who are indifferent, through to motivated but poorly advised owners, to those who take great pride in their trees and are anxious to seek the best advice and engage quality contractors to carry out required work.
+The quality of private tree care is very variable and ranges from owners who are indifferent, through motivated but poorly advised owners, to those who take great pride in their trees and are anxious to seek the best advice and engage quality contractors to carry out required work.

-Under the Town and Country Planning Act 1990, we have powers to make and enforce Tree Preservation Orders (TPO) and designate Conservation Areas (CAs) within which all established trees are protected.
+Under the Town and Country Planning Act 1990, we have powers to make and enforce Tree Preservation Orders (TPO) and designate Conservation Areas (CA's) within which all established trees are protected.
 It is usually only in cases of potential threat that a local authority will protect trees by use of a TPO.
+However, current resources have not allowed the proactive use of orders and desirable updating and re-surveying.

 Protection has not only been achieved through the statutory process, a substantial number of trees have been saved from inappropriate pruning or premature felling by the offer of tree advice from Council's officers.
-Recommendation is given to use reputable contractors/ consultant who can give more detailed advice on site.
+Usually this advice is given via the telephone and a recommendation is given to use reputable contractors/consultant who can give more detailed advice on site.

 Advice can be given to the owners of protected trees and other tree owners; this advice is offered free and is seen as a valuable part of tree protection.
-The Council is however unable to give detailed advice regarding the safety of privately-owned trees.
+The Council is however unable to give detailed advice regarding the safety of privately owned trees.